ucb-bar/RoSE/about.md

 Throughout the tutorial we have provided convenient commands for executing the experiments via `rose [cmd]`.
 Please refer to the notes for more detailed commands, locations of relevant files, and discussion.

-## Interactive Section 1: End-to-end RoSE flow with an CartPole/InvertedPendulum Robot
+## Interactive Section 1: End-to-end RoSE flow with a CartPole/InvertedPendulum Robot

 ### 1) Run a RoSE simulation
  * Ensure you have a RoSE terminal open by clicking on the RoSE icon in the sidebar.
      * Note: Alternatively this can be achieved by navigating to the RoSE root (`~/RoSE/Desktop/`) and running `source rose-setup.sh`
  * In your RoSE terminal, run `rose run`
      * You should see an image open depicting the InvertedPendulum, and a plot of the observation/action measurements.
-This simulation will end if the pendulum loses balance (moves past 0.2 radians) or simulation time reaches 0.5s.
+This simulation will end if the pendulum loses balance (moves past 0.2 radians) or the simulation time reaches 0.5s.
      * After the simulation is complete, a VLC window will open with a recording of the trajectory, followed by a plot.
      * Note: If using AWS, this can take slightly longer for the first execution
      * Note: To run the simulation for scripting, use `python3 ./deploy/hephaestus/rose.py`
      * Note: To directly view the logs, run `rose view logs` or navigate to `./deploy/hephaestus/logs/`.

-### 2) Introduce sensor latency to scenario
+### 2) Introduce sensor latency to the scenario
  * In your RoSE terminal, run `rose edit gym_conf`.
 This will open a text editor window.
  * Modify the field `latency` (line 5) to be `0.05`.
 This introduces a delay of 50ms to the observation data.
  * Save the file, and then run `rose run` to start a new simulation